osdrv/ex_slp_tk/README.md

 The library provides some base modules which extend the distributed nature of Elixir by providing the zero-conf functionality.

 #### Example:
-Given 2 erlang nodes running.
+Given 2 Erlang nodes running.
 We want to connect the nodes with no prior knowledge of each other.

 Node one: